Breastfeeding Secrets I Wish I Knew

 The reality is that there is a lot to pumping.
 You have to know how often to pump, how long, etc. If you’re pumping because you’re going to work you also need to know how to fit it into your work schedule, how to wash your pump parts daily, how to store your milk, etc. You will also want to make sure that you have the right pump for you!

-Secret #3 Even With A Good Latch, You Might Still Bleed And Crack
+Breastfeeding Secret #3: Even With A Good Latch, You Might Still Bleed And Crack

 This may not mean you’re doing anything wrong.
 It could mean that you’re both still learning how to breastfeed and your body is getting used to it.
 Seek advice if you’re unsure, but if you really want to nurse, try not to let this stop you.